-Here’s an example of what happens when you try to use a field that’s not associated with an schema:
+Here’s an example of what happens when you try to use a field that’s not associated with a schema:

 Structured Data Linter

 There are few things that are different about Structured Data Linter from other semantic markup tools.
-First, you can upload local files to the validator as well as pasting the code or submitting a URL.
+First, you can upload local files to the validator as well as paste the code or submit a URL.

 Second, Linter can construct rich snippets out of the metadata it finds on your page, so you can see your markup in action.

 Finally, you’ve also got programmatic access to Linter, so you don’t actually have to manually check pages or code blocks.
 Linter will return a request with the following information about the page’s metadata: